atomicorigin/ConsoleMenuSystem/README.md

             System.Console.Clear(); // Clear the console
             System.Console.WriteLine("Hello awesome person!!!"); // Display a message System.Console.WriteLine(); // Print a blank line
-            System.Console.WriteLine("Press Any Key to Continue ... ");
+            System.Console.Write("Press Any Key to Continue ... ");
             Console.ReadKey(); // Wait for user to press a key } else if (Selection.Equals('b')) {
             curMenu = 1; // Go back to main menu